Net 1 UEPS Technologies Inc (UEPS) Downgraded by Zacks Investment Research

 According to Zacks, “Net 1 U.E.P.S.
 Technologies provides its universal electronic payment system as an alternative payment system for the unbanked and under-banked populations of developing economies.
 Net 1 believes that it is the first company worldwide to implement a system that can enable the estimated four billion people who generally have limited or no access to a bank account to enter affordably into electronic transactions with each other, government agencies, employers, merchants and other financial service providers. “

-Net 1 UEPS Technologies (NASDAQ:UEPS) last released its quarterly earnings results on Thursday, February 9th.
-The business services provider reported $0.43 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.40 by $0.03.
-The business had revenue of $151.43 million for the quarter, compared to the consensus estimate of $164.60 million.
+Net 1 UEPS Technologies (NASDAQ:UEPS) last posted its earnings results on Thursday, February 9th.
+The business services provider reported $0.43 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.40 by $0.03.
+The company earned $151.43 million during the quarter, compared to analysts’ expectations of $164.60 million.
 Net 1 UEPS Technologies had a net margin of 14.51% and a return on equity of 16.11%.
-The business’s revenue was up .8% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.42 EPS.
-Equities research analysts forecast that Net 1 UEPS Technologies will post $1.78 earnings per share for the current year.
+Net 1 UEPS Technologies’s quarterly revenue was up .8% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.42 EPS.
+Equities analysts anticipate that Net 1 UEPS Technologies will post $1.78 earnings per share for the current fiscal year.

-COPYRIGHT VIOLATION NOTICE: “Net 1 UEPS Technologies Inc (UEPS) Downgraded by Zacks Investment Research” was first reported by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are accessing this piece of content on another domain, it was stolen and republished in violation of international copyright & trademark legislation.
-The original version of this piece of content can be accessed at https://www.chaffeybreeze.com/2017/04/29/net-1-ueps-technologies-inc-ueps-lowered-to-hold-at-zacks-investment-research-updated.html.
+TRADEMARK VIOLATION WARNING: “Net 1 UEPS Technologies Inc (UEPS) Downgraded by Zacks Investment Research” was reported by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are accessing this report on another website, it was copied illegally and republished in violation of international trademark and copyright legislation.
+The legal version of this report can be read at https://www.chaffeybreeze.com/2017/04/29/net-1-ueps-technologies-inc-ueps-downgraded-to-hold-at-zacks-investment-research-updated.html.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Wells Fargo & Company MN acquired a new position in shares of Net 1 UEPS Technologies during the first quarter worth $205,000.
-Russell Investments Group Ltd. acquired a new position in shares of Net 1 UEPS Technologies during the first quarter worth $357,000.
-Acadian Asset Management LLC boosted its position in shares of Net 1 UEPS Technologies by 32.2% in the first quarter.
-Acadian Asset Management LLC now owns 1,562,033 shares of the business services provider’s stock worth $19,105,000 after buying an additional 380,603 shares during the period.
-Nationwide Fund Advisors acquired a new position in shares of Net 1 UEPS Technologies during the first quarter worth $209,000.
-Finally, AQR Capital Management LLC boosted its position in shares of Net 1 UEPS Technologies by 3.6% in the fourth quarter.
-AQR Capital Management LLC now owns 128,414 shares of the business services provider’s stock worth $1,474,000 after buying an additional 4,488 shares during the period.
-Hedge funds and other institutional investors own 57.09% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Boston Partners boosted its stake in shares of Net 1 UEPS Technologies by 0.7% in the third quarter.
+Boston Partners now owns 238,651 shares of the business services provider’s stock valued at $2,043,000 after buying an additional 1,761 shares during the period.
+Acrospire Investment Management LLC boosted its stake in shares of Net 1 UEPS Technologies by 16.6% in the third quarter.
+Acrospire Investment Management LLC now owns 16,668 shares of the business services provider’s stock valued at $143,000 after buying an additional 2,369 shares during the period.
+AQR Capital Management LLC boosted its stake in shares of Net 1 UEPS Technologies by 3.6% in the fourth quarter.
+AQR Capital Management LLC now owns 128,414 shares of the business services provider’s stock valued at $1,474,000 after buying an additional 4,488 shares during the period.
+Tudor Investment Corp Et Al boosted its stake in shares of Net 1 UEPS Technologies by 15.3% in the fourth quarter.
+Tudor Investment Corp Et Al now owns 40,817 shares of the business services provider’s stock valued at $469,000 after buying an additional 5,430 shares during the period.
+Finally, Trexquant Investment LP acquired a new stake in shares of Net 1 UEPS Technologies during the fourth quarter valued at $119,000.
+Institutional investors and hedge funds own 57.09% of the company’s stock.

 Net 1 UEPS Technologies Company Profile